University of Wisconsin Armory and Gymnasium: Background

-Around the time of the construction of the building, labor riots had occurred in a number of cities in the United States, including the Haymarket riot in Chicago in 1886.
+Around that time, labor riots had occurred in a number of cities in the United States, including the Haymarket riot in Chicago in 1886.
 Leaders in many cities saw the need for local armories to be prepared for worker strikes and uprisings.
 Thus, when funding the building, the Wisconsin legislature clearly saw its use by local militia.
-The architects, Conover and Porter, designed it with a dual purpose in mind: armory and gymnasium.
-Modifications were made to the plans when a new university president, Charles Adams, insisted that the second floor be capable of accommodating large assemblies.
-Construction began in fall, 1892, and was completed in September, 1894.
+When the legislature approved the project in 1891, a delegation was sent to scout other gymnasiums.
+The interior of the Red Gym was likely influenced by Yale's gym at the time, with basement bowling alleys, a first floor swimming pool, and a top floor gym circled by a running track.
+The exterior was influenced by other armories of the day, designed like a castle with massive walls, small windows, and battlements, to instill respect and make it defensible in case a mob ever did challenge it.
+The 1880 7th Regiment Armory in New York is another likely precedent.